Ben Dean

 Contractor / Intern @ Thomas & Betts Reznor (2001 - 2002)

-- Developed applications for the Quality Control and Information Technology departments using ASP, Visual Basic 6.0, HTML, JavaScript, MySQL, and AS/400 via ODBC.
+- Developed applications for the Quality Control and Information Technology departments using ASP,

 - Lead developer responsible for the design and implementation of the applications.